szabotudor/Arch--Install-Guide/README.md

 ### Part-7.4: i3wm
 - Run `sudo pacman -S i3 dmenu`
-- When prompted with a choice type `1 3 4 5`(keep the space between them) and press enter
+- When prompted with a choice type `1 3 4 5`(keep the space between the numbers) and press enter
 - And then run `yay -S termite`

 ### Part-7.5: Awesome WM